-Thanks to the legislative changes made in 2001, there is no alternative claim to make: no matter how expensive real motoring costs actually get, employers cannot reimburse motoring expenses at higher rates without triggering tax and likely NICs; meanwhile, employees cannot claim direct tax relief for anything more than the difference between the HMRC approved rates, and the amount that employers actually reimburse - no matter how large their individual work motoring expenses actually are.
+Thanks to the legislative changes made in 2001, there is no alternative claim to make: no matter how expensive real motoring costs actually get, employers cannot reimburse motoring expenses at higher rates without triggering tax and likely NICs; meanwhile, employees cannot claim direct tax relief for anything more than the difference between the HMRC approved rates, and the amount that employers actually reimburse, if less - no matter how large their genuine work-related motoring expenses actually are.

 It might help if we took a step back and looked at this in context.
-And with a cynical eye.
+And with another cynical eye.

 The average taxpayer might think that HMRC’s role is to assess the correct amount of tax and to ensure that it is collected.
 It could instead be argued that HMRC’s main focus over the last 20+ years has been offloading its processing, assessing and collection responsibilities onto the population it is supposed to serve.
-Whether it is in the guise of “efficiency”, “cost-cutting” or “simplification”, the outcome tends to be the same: the taxpayer takes on proportionately more of an ever-increasing burden of complying with tax legislation, while HMRC looks for opportunities to create, to spot and to penalise “compliance failures” - don't just take my word for it: read the tribunal judge's comments in McGreevy v HMRC UKFTT 0690 (TC).
+Whether it is in the guise of “efficiency”, “cost-cutting” or “simplification”, the outcome tends to be the same: the taxpayer takes on proportionately more of an ever-increasing burden of complying with tax legislation, while HMRC looks for opportunities to create, to spot and to penalise “compliance failures” - don't just take my word for it: read the tribunal judge's comments in McGreevy v HMRC UKFTT 0690 (TC); the new CGT regime merely hangs on the coat-tails of the fiasco that is ATED returns - most of which seem likely to be submitted only to claim that no tax is actually due.
 (Does one need to mention Self Assessment?
 Making Tax Digital?
 Do you really think that HMRC would let the government spew out all that anti-avoidance legislation every Finance Act or so if it actually fell to HMRC, rather than the taxpayer, to take primary responsibility for it?)

 The changes in FA 2001 to introduce a universal Mileage Allowance regime, but withdrawing the employee’s choice to make a “strict” (but accurate) claim, represented a tectonic shift away from a fundamental premise of taxation policy: the employed taxpayer being able to claim tax relief for (only and exactly) whatever costs had actually and “legitimately” been incurred for qualifying work purposes.